brunokramm/brunokramm/README.md

 - 👋 Hi, I’m @brunokramm
 - 👀 I’m interested in Music, IoT, AI
-- 🌱 I’m currently learning more C
-- 💞️ I’m looking to collaborate on PaRoO
-- 📫 How to reach me bruno@infinitedevices.io,  Twitter @brunogertkramm
+- 📫 How to reach me bruno@infinimesh.de,  Twitter @brunogertkramm

 <!---
 brunokramm/brunokramm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.